FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">Get your hard hats ready, <a target="_blank" href="https://youtu.be/DrYXGwMZrV4&t=8">for tonight we drill the firewall</a></div><img class="kiwi" src="/assets/kiwis/drillAngry.svg"></blockquote>

 ## Basic SSH Connection Scenarios
 We'll go through all the ways you may SSH into your server, with increasing levels of filtering, monitoring and connection blocking.
-As this is in the context of web development, I will always include how your main WebApps are reached as well.
+Our context is web development, so how your main WebApps are reached is covered as well.
+Here, let's assume your WebApps are served or [reverse proxied](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) with [NGINX](https://en.wikipedia.org/wiki/Nginx), [Caddy](https://caddyserver.com/) or [Apache / httpd](https://en.wikipedia.org/wiki/Apache_HTTP_Server).

 <blockquote class="reaction"><div class="reaction_text">In modern web deployments, your service may sit behind an <a target="_blank" href="https://learn.microsoft.com/en-us/azure/application-gateway/overview">application gateway</a>, potentially with multiple micro-services at play.
 We are going to simplify and consider no such factors in this article.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>